-Records and Reports: Appropriate records will be kept of each complaint and investigation.
-Records will include the complaint, the result of the initial inquiry, the report of the investigator to the Independent Diocesan Review Board, and its recommendation to the Bishop.
-In the case of a cleric, the records will include the decrees and any materials sent to the Congregation for the Doctrine of the Faith and its response.
-Records shall be confidential and be kept securely at the Bishop's office, with access limited to the Bishop, the Vicar General, the Chancellor, the assigned investigator, and counsel for the Diocese.
+Records and Reports: Appropriate records will be kept of each complaint and investigation and the Diocese's training programs.
+Records will include the complaint, the result of any initial inquiry, any determination by the Bishop regarding whether to place a cleric on administrative leave pending an investigation, the report of the investigator to the Independent Review Board, its recommendation to the Bishop.
+In the case of a cleric, the records will include any determination by the Bishop or his designee concerning the recommendation of the Independent Review Board, the decrees and any materials sent to the Dicastery for the Doctrine of the Faith and its response, and the monitoring of clerics in accordance with the Priest Supervision Program.
+Records shall be confidential and be kept securely at the Bishop's office, with access limited to the Bishop, the Vicar General, the Chancellor, the assigned investigator, the Independent Review Board, and counsel for the Diocese.
+Complete copies of these records shall be provided for the Bishop's and the Independent Review Board's consideration in the event any new complaint is made regarding the same individual.